jvzonlab/OrganoidTracker/manuals/API.md

 Note: any method, function and field that has a name starting with an underscore (`_`) should not be used by external code.
 Ask if there is an alternative way to do it.

-Note: to view a (daunting) overview of all classes and methods, run `pydoc -b` from the command line, while you are in the OrganoidTracker folder and in the OrganoidTracker conda environment.
-You can best start reading at the `organoid_tracker.core.experiment` package.
+Note: for a complete overview of all methods and properties in the `Experiment` object, use the `Help -> Show data inspector...` menu option.
+To view a (daunting) overview of all classes and methods in OrganoidTracker, run `pydoc -b` from the command line, while you are in the OrganoidTracker folder and in the OrganoidTracker conda environment.

 ### How do I save and load tracking data?